As Theta/Francis tears through the Twin Cities, Cadence must face the person who strays the line between family, friend, and enemy.

 The affection in their words sparked a pang of jealousy in Cadence’s chest, but the feeling was quickly overtaken by a pang of heavy empathy.
 To be so close yet so far away from someone you cared about was…

 And then Omicron’s hands slipped from Francis’s.
-The man grabbed it as it fell and pressed it against his cheek for a moment before gently placing it down.
+The man grabbed it as it fell and again pressed it against his cheek for a moment before gently placing it down.
 He placed a hand on the side of Omicron’s cheek that hosted her tattoo before moving forward to close her vacantly staring eyes.
 A pale light began to curl up from her body like smoke as he did so.
 A pure white light.

 And then Francis began to murmur under his breath,